MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

-Use the following information to understand what HYOK protection is for Azure Information Protection, and how it is different from the default cloud-based protection.
+Use the following information to understand what hold your own key (HYOK) protection is for Azure Information Protection, and how it is different from the default cloud-based protection.
 Before you use HYOK protection, make sure that you understand when it's appropriate, the supported scenarios, the limitations, and requirements.

 ## Cloud-based protection vs. HYOK